ChrisCHumphreys/Assignment8_CS325/README.md

 I would like to implement more error checking, especeially for users entering invalid inputs.
 Additionally, the delete funtion is still not working when deleting a node that is not a leaf.

+If a user reads in a file, and there is already a binary tree made, it will add the new terms to current tree.
+This is not necessarily a bug, as it may be what the user wanted, but in the future, adding an empty tree option might be nice to allow the user to "reset" their tree.

 ## Extra Credit
 Overrode the subscript operator.
 Working well.